-Plath was a classmate of Anne Sexton’s in summer school.
+Plath was a classmate of Anne Sexton’s in a Boston summer school class taught by William Lowell.
 Like Plath, she committed suicide also, a little over a decade on from Plath’s own death.
 I first encountered Sexton’s poetry in the unlikely place of Catholic University’s Newman Bookstore sometime around 1976.
 As a neophyte woman poet, it was not heartening to find all these potential role models topping themselves.

 The world would split open.”